 In the rare and extraordinary circumstances that dictate that PPE cannot be worn, employees must report the incident to their supervisor.
-An example of this might be: where the use of PPE would prevent delivery of health care or public safety services or would pose an increased hazard to the safety of the worker or co-worker.
 The supervisor must investigate and document the situation using the accident/incident form to determine whether changes in work practices, engineering controls, or PPE are required.
 When necessary, appropriate follow up action will occur.